Motivation

 Tree Placement

-• Placements are shown as red circles on the phylogenetic tree.
+• Placements are shown as colored circles (dots) on the phylogenetic tree.

 • Circle size reflects the relative likelihood of each placement.